Skip to Main Content

 2. Google and use the Reload button (http://lib.guides.umd.edu/reload-button

-3. Use WorldCat and type in the title of the article or the journal name.
+and type in the title of the article or the journal name.

-If the article is really great for your research, and you have checked the references used by the author/s, you can look and see if the article has been cited by anyone else since it was published.
+If an article is really great for your research, and you have checked the references used by the author/s, you can look and see if the article has been cited by anyone else since it was published.

 There are several ways to see who has cited the article, but one of the best and easiest ways is to use google scholar.